jeremykendall/php-domain-parser/README.md

 $rules = Rules::fromPath('/path/to/cache/public-suffix-list.dat');

 $rules->getICANNDomain('qfdsf.unknownTLD');
-// will trigger an UnableToResolveDomain exception because `.unknownTLD` is not
-// part of the ICANN section
+// will throw because `.unknownTLD` is not  part of the ICANN section

 $rules->getCookieDomain('qfdsf.unknownTLD');
 // will not throw because the domain syntax is correct.